samersaabjr/Model-Free-Control/README.md

 The figure above shows the output response in the presence and absence of measurement noise.

-The table below shows the transient performance in presence of noise, N(0,0.05^{2}).
+The table below shows the transient performance of the four compared controllers, where the percentage overshoot, OS\%, and the settling time, ts, are shown.

    | [1] | [2] | [3] | Proposed
    | --- | --- | --- | ---